Mj-br/AppInstaClone/README.md

 # AppInstaClone
- An app similar to Instagram for practicing
+ An app similar to Instagram for practicing.

+In this app we will create some of the features that Instagram has implemented.